satyampriyam/BasicPythonCalculator/README.md

 # BasicPythonCalculator
-This project is a first simple project in Python to create a basic mathematical calculator
+This project is a simple project in Python to create a basic mathematical calculator